Germaine de Staël: Childhood

-Germaine (or Minette) was the only child of the Swiss governess Suzanne Curchod, who had an aptitude for mathematics and science, and prominent Genevan banker and statesman Jacques Necker.
+Anne Louise Germaine Necker was the only child of the Swiss governess Suzanne Curchod, who had an aptitude for mathematics and science, and prominent Genevan banker and statesman Jacques Necker.
 Jacques was the son of Karl Friedrich Necker from Brandenburg (Holy Roman Empire), himself a lawyer and professor.
 Jacques became the Director-General of Finance under King Louis XVI.
 Mme Staël would later host one of the most popular salons in Paris in Rue de la Chaussée-d'Antin.
 Mme Necker wanted her daughter educated according to the principles of the Swiss philosopher Jean-Jacques Rousseau; Germaine's father instilled in her intellectual rigor and Calvinist discipline.
 On Fridays, Mme Necker regularly brought Germaine to sit at her feet in the salon.
 Even at a young age, Germaine engaged in stimulating conversations with her mother's guests.
 Celebrities such as the Comte de Buffon, Jean-François Marmontel, Melchior Grimm, Edward Gibbon, the Abbé Raynal, Jean-François de la Harpe, Jacques-Henri Bernardin de Saint-Pierre, Denis Diderot, and Jean d'Alembert were frequent visitors.
 At the age of 13, she read Montesquieu, Shakespeare, Rousseau and Dante.
 Her parents' social life led to a somewhat neglected and wild Germaine, unwilling to bow to her mother's demands.

 Her father "is remembered today for taking the unprecedented step in 1781 of making public the country's budget, a novelty in an absolute monarchy where the state of the national finances had always been kept secret, leading to his dismissal by the King in May of that year."
 The family eventually took up residence in 1784 at Château de Coppet, an estate on Lake Geneva.
 The family returned to the Paris region in 1785.